 Your OHV registration fees go directly back into the sport.
-Of the $21 collected from each registration, $13.50 is dedicated to the improvement of summer and winter OHV opportunities; $2 is used for safety and responsible riding education; $2.50 goes to the Division of Motor Vehicles; $1.50 to school trust lands; $1 goes to electronic transaction fees; and $.50 goes to fund search and rescue efforts.
+Of the $18 collected from each registration ($22 collected for snowmobiles), $8.50 is dedicated to the improvement of summer and winter OHV opportunities; $2 is used for safety and responsible riding education; $4.00 goes to the Division of Motor Vehicles; $1.50 to school trust lands; $1 goes to electronic transaction fees; and $1.00 goes to the Utah Highway Patrol Aero Bureau.

 Registration decals must be mounted in a visible location as follows:

-Snowmobiles - on both sides of the hood, pan or tunnel
+Snowmobiles - on the left side of the hood, pan or tunnel

-All other off-highway vehicles - On the front and rear of the vehicle
+All other off-highway vehicles - On the rear of the vehicle